-- Former Students in Good Standing: Troy University students who have been out of college for one year or more must apply for readmission before they will be permitted to register.
+- 1. Former Students in Good Standing: Troy University students who have been out of college for one year or more must apply for readmission before they will be permitted to register.
 Any student attending the Troy campus who has not filed a Student Medical Record with the University Health Center within the last six months must submit a new Student Medical Record. - 2.
 Students Suspended from Troy University: Students who have been suspended from Troy University must apply for readmission and may be readmitted under probation after serving suspension.
 However, students may appeal to the Provost for readmission under certain mitigating circumstances to avoid suspension.
-Appeal forms are available in the Registrar's Office. - 3.
-Troy University Transient Students: Upon receipt of an official transcript, Troy University students who have attended another college as a transient may reenter the University via the readmission process if they had permission from Troy University to attend the other college as a transient and if their records there are clear.
-If permission is not secured before entering the other college, they will have to re-enter Troy University as transfer students.
-See the index for additional information regarding transient status.
+Appeal forms are available in the Registrar's Office.